Tiered Customer Experience SLOs

 How to structure tiers

-Per-tier capacity: dedicated capacity for premium; shared for standard; oversubscribed for free.
+- Capacity policy.
+Dedicated capacity for premium, shared pools for standard, oversubscribed for free.

 Operating tiered SLOs

-Per-tier monitoring and alerts.
-Premium SLO breach pages immediately; standard breach goes through normal triage.
+- Per-tier alerting.
+Premium SLO breach pages immediately; standard goes through normal triage; free is dashboard-only.

 Engineering commitment